We Specialize in St. Louis Premises Liability Cases

-We have the experience, skill, and resources necessary to help you get justice, no matter who the other party might be, or how hard they might fight against your injury claim.
+We have the experience, skill, and resources necessary to help you get justice, no matter who the other party might be or how hard they might fight against your injury claim.

-Every employee of OnderLaw, LLC was born and raised in the St. Louis area, so we are deeply committed to our community and to everyone in it.
-From the second you hire us we will treat you like our family.
+Every employee of OnderLaw, LLC was born and raised in the St. Louis area, so we are deeply committed to our community and everyone in it.
+From the second you hire us, we will treat you like our family.
 We believe in open and honest communication at all times, and you can depend on us to answer all your questions and keep you updated on the status of your case.

 Types of Premises Liability Cases We Handle

 At OnderLaw, LLC, we have experience representing clients in a range of premises liability cases.
-Insurance claims and lawsuits are typically the result of a negligent party that fails to maintain or repair their property, so it’s safe for guests.
+Insurance claims and lawsuits are typically the results of a negligent party that fails to maintain or repair their property so it’s safe for guests.
 Negligence is the legal theory that one person or entity failed to provide a reasonable degree of care to prevent someone from harm.
 Whether you’re on a commercial or private property, the owner must perform routine maintenance, repairs, and inspections to reduce the risk of injury.

 If the property owner or business owner doesn’t fix the damage, remove hazards, or install safety systems, a visitor could sustain severe injuries that land them in the hospital.
 Sometimes, death could occur in extremely dangerous conditions.
 We’re aware of the issues that arise that could lead to a premises liability accident.
-If you believe the owner’s negligent actions led to your accident, you should contact us immediately, and we’ll walk you through your legal options.
+If you believe the owner’s negligent actions led to the accident, you should contact us immediately, and we’ll walk you through your legal options.

 Common types of premises liability cases we handle include: